 Boss information, including Be Attitude For Gains, isn't present prior to the battle.

 In mind, there are questions about when this version was released because of such regional contents, why it has not mentioned often, and whether this is a test version, or a prototype version, or just the official overseas version that has not been heard of.
 Along with is a silly question in the possibility of beating Radiant Silvergun in 1CC using only Vulcan, Spread, and the Sword... emulating what the version I played has.

 Further research on this game will be required, and that means I will have to keep an eye on finding that particular version of the game again... unless someone already has taken the footage(s) of it.

-That's all for now.
-More will come soon whenever I find time for more writing.
+And that is all for today.
+More will come soon whenever I can find time for it.